-At the same time, and with humility, I share some of the emotions driving these sentiments.
-A friend on Facebook also described them as expressions of justified anger towards males who have for centuries abused, betrayed, and violated both human and non-human residents of the planet, and the planet itself.
+At the same time I understand some of the emotions driving these sentiments.
+A friend on Facebook described them as expressions of justified anger towards males who have for centuries abused and betrayed both human and non-human residents of the planet, and the planet itself.

-In the face of these obvious facts, if our culture provides us no counter-examples of healthy masculinity, and if our personal and collective lives bear deep scars from the opposite, how are any of us, regardless of gender, supposed to acknowledge healthy masculinity, honor it, or even believe it exists?
+In the face of these facts, if our culture provides us no counter-examples of healthy masculinity, and if our personal and collective lives bear deep scars from the opposite, how are any of us, regardless of gender, supposed to honor healthy masculinity, or even believe it exists?

-One of the fundamental problems underlying this situation is that men’s fathers, grandfathers, and cultural role models have been generationally unable to model healthy, authentic masculinity for a very long time.
-In part because this knowledge simply does not exist in our culture.
+One of the fundamental problems underlying this situation is that men’s fathers, grandfathers, and cultural role models have been unable to model healthy, authentic masculinity for generations, in part because this knowledge no longer exists in our culture.

 If that’s the case, then where are men supposed to learn it from?